nicolasff/webdis/README.markdown

 </pre>

 # Features
-* Multi-threaded server.
 * GET and POST are supported.
 * JSON output by default, optional JSONP parameter (`?jsonp=myFunction`).
 * Raw Redis 2.0 protocol output with `.raw` suffix
 * BSON support for compact responses and MongoDB compatibility.
 * HTTP 1.1 pipelining (70,000 http requests per second on a desktop Linux machine.)
+* Multi-threaded server, configurable number of worker threads.
-* WebSocket support.
+* WebSocket support (Currently using the “hixie-76” specification).
 * Connects to Redis using a TCP or UNIX socket.
 * Restricted commands by IP range (CIDR subnet + mask) or HTTP Basic Auth, returning 403 errors.
 * Possible Redis authentication in the config file.